Your chance to meet and work with Georgia's leaders

 The internship earns 6 hours of PUBP academic credit, with the potential to earn additional hours of PUBP academic credit, audit credit or a possible evening course at Georgia State University.
 To earn course credit, interns must work a 40-hour week, complete daily journals, and participate in group meetings.

 The internship program is offered in collaboration with colleges and universities throughout Georgia and the Georgia General Assembly.
-The internship program for Georgia Tech students is administered by the Office of Government and Community Relations.
+The internship program for Georgia Tech students is administered by the Office of Institute Relations.

 Q: Should you be a Legislative Intern?